soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 6-11 Inspections; permit issuance and renewal.* ::

-No unit shall be approved for use unless such unit has passed a pre-permit inspection by the Department and found to be constructed and equipped in compliance with this Chapter and 24 RCNY Health Code Article 81 and Article 89.
+No unit shall be approved for use and no permit shall be issued unless such unit has passed a pre-permit inspection by the Department and found to be constructed and equipped in compliance with this Chapter and 24 RCNY Health Code Article 81 and Article 89; and the permit-holder or permit applicant has submitted proof acceptable to the Department that the unit is serviced and stored by a commissary or other approved facility.

 (a) Renewal applications to be submitted timely.
 An application for renewal of any permit shall not be accepted unless the applicant submits a complete renewal application, the tax clearance certificates required by § 17-310 of the Administrative Code, and proof of payment of all fines and penalties owing for notices of violation as required by § 17-317(b) and 24 RCNY § 6-10, no later than thirty (30) days before the date of expiration of the permit.
 The Department may accept a late renewal application only if the applicant submits proof that may be verified by the Department that the delay in submission of the completed application and clearances resulted because of delays in issuing the clearances.
 In such cases, the permittee must show that applications for tax and penalty clearances were submitted at least sixty (60) days before the date of renewal of the permit.